When Injuries Happen Is the Landlord or Tenant Responsible?

 A Residential Landlord Is Generally Responsible For the Maintenance of Premises and Would Bear Liability In Ordinary Circumstances.

-Another interesting section deserving special attention in applicable cases is s.
-8 which addresses issues affecting the landlord as occupier (a technical occupier whether actually present upon the premises or otherwise).
+Another interesting section deserving special attention in applicable cases is section 8 which addresses issues affecting the landlord as occupier (a technical occupier whether actually present upon the premises or otherwise).
 In this regard, it is specifically said:

 8 (1) Where premises are occupied or used by virtue of a tenancy under which the landlord is responsible for the maintenance or repair of the premises, it is the duty of the landlord to show towards any person or the property brought on the premises by those persons, the same duty of care in respect of dangers arising from any failure on the landlord’s part in carrying out the landlord’s responsibility as is required by this Act to be shown by an occupier of the premises.